The 20 Most Expensive Countries to Visit in the World

 This is where I celebrated visiting my 150th country!
 See our pic below.

 Located around 700 miles northeast of Madagascar and 1,000 miles east of Kenya, the Seychelles is a remote island nation that is difficult and expensive to get to.
 Visitors will likely have to fly into an eastern African nation.
-And then transit onward or there are some direct flights from Paris.
+And then transit onward or there are some direct flights from Paris (one of the most visited cities in the world).
 But all of these options will be costly so your budget could be in trouble from the very start.

 As a remote island nation with little industry, around 80% of consumables in the Seychelles are imported.
 This is reflected in the prices visitors will pay for practically everything on the island which will drive up the cost of your trip.
 Many remote island nations have this same issue and you’ll find a few more expensive islands on this list.
 Seychelles is a beautiful place, though.
 And if you want to relax on a gorgeous beach while taking in some interesting culture, it should be on your list of must-see places.